shaked32003/WGAN-GP-for-cat-dataset-and-classification-using-GoogleNet-PyTorch/README.md

 After researching that the model performs well with `nn.InstanceNorm2d()` and `nn.LeakyReLU()` in tasks similar to my task such as creating a person's face or bedrooms

-for 512x512 input I added two additional block layers to the generator and critic with the same block architecture as the one specified above (a total of 7 blocks instead of 5 and output layers the same as specified above)
+for 512x512 input I added two additional block layers to the generator and critic with the same block architecture as the one specified above (a total of 7 blocks instead of 5 and output layers the same as specified above). increasing the resolution of the input caused an increase in the complexity of the model and, of course, a larger input dimension (3 times) which increased the amount of studied parameters significantly and was felt in the running times, but nevertheless I decided to make the change.

 since the datasets share some characteristics, I used the same hyper-parameters for both tasks